m1kc/turbo-shy/README.md

 Otherwise, a full page reload will be triggered.

-In other words, Turbo Drive is a full opt-in.
+In other words, Turbo Drive is a per-page opt-in.
 "Focus on 10% of pages where users spend 90% of their time" and all that.

 ## Background